Will China join Pakistan-led efforts to mediate US-Iran peace?

 Sun, who has studied China’s engagement in conflict zones, however, cautioned against overstating Beijing’s role.

-“China does not impose mediation on other countries, and China needs to be cognisant of the potential fallout of the mediation and what if it doesn’t work,” she said.
+“China does not impose mediation on other countries,” she said.
+“And China needs to be cognisant of the potential fallout of the mediation and what if it doesn’t work.”